Agent Management API

 Example:

-// List all registered agents
+// List all registered agents (safe: status is backend-applied)

-const page1 = await cortex.agents.list({
+const agents = await cortex.agents.list({

 limit: 50,